WICG/scheduling-apis/explainers/security-privacy-questionnaire-post-task.md

 >     third-party contexts?

 It does not make such a distinction.
-In the future, we may explore allowing first-party to assert some control over a third-party scheduling (e.g. maximum priority), but such a distinction is not currently made.
+In the future, we may explore allowing first-party to assert some control over a third-party scheduling (e.g. imposing a maximum priority), but such a distinction is not currently made.

 > 15. How do the features in this specification work in the context of a browser’s